pagkly/Zed/Investopedia3/Sizing up Knowledge Capital.md

 Knowledge capital is anything of value that results from people's experience, skills, knowledge, and learning within an organization.
 This capital has immeasurable value and cannot be quantified.
 As such, it gives a company a competitive advantage over its rivals.

-Knowledge capital is unlike the physical [factors of production](https://www.investopedia.com/terms/f/factors-production.asp)—land, labor, and capital—in that it is based on skills employees share with each other in order to improve efficiencies rather than physical items.
+Knowledge capital is unlike the physical [[factors of production]](https://www.investopedia.com/terms/f/factors-production.asp)—land, labor, and capital—in that it is based on skills employees share with each other in order to improve efficiencies rather than physical items.

 Organizations with high knowledge capital may be more profitable or productive compared to organizations with lower knowledge capital.
 Businesses develop knowledge capital by encouraging employees to share information through white papers, seminars, and person-to-person communication.
 When this capital is pooled together and shared, the results can be worth a great deal.